santosh2702/NPTEL/README.md

-# Problem solving through programming in c
+# NPTEL
-12 Weeks Course through Nptel with some Quiz and assignments.
+12,8 Weeks Course through Nptel with some Quiz and assignments.
 ## Content

 Introduction